GSA/Section508.gov/_events/events-iaaf-landing.md

 If you require accommodations to participate in IAAF, please indicate your needs on the registration form before October 20, 2023.
 If you require accommodations to participate that are not listed on the registration form, please contact <a class="mailto" href="mailto:iaaf@gsa.gov">iaaf@gsa.gov</a> to discuss your needs.

 ## Check Your Tech
-The 2023 IAAF will returning as an in-person conference, with virtual attendance for most sessions using Webex.
+The 2023 IAAF will return as an in-person conference, with virtual attendance for most sessions using Webex.
 Webex meetings and webinars are best experienced when using the Webex app, but can also be accessed via web browser <!--and telephone (audio-only)-->.

 We encourage all attendees to set up and test your Webex app ahead of the event by visiting the <a class="ext" href="https://help.webex.com/en-us/getting-started">Webex Help Center</a>, to <a class="ext" href="https://www.webex.com/downloads.html" target="_blank">download Webex</a>, <a href="https://help.webex.com/en-us/article/n3rosq0/Get-started-with-Webex-Webinars" target="_blank" class="usa-link--external">get stated with Webex webinars</a>, and <a class="ext" href="https://zoom.us/test">Join a Test Meeting</a>.
 Keyboard users may also preview Webex <a class="ext" href="https://help.webex.com/en-us/article/7wr87q/Webex-App-%7C-Keyboard-navigation-and-shortcuts" target="_blank">Keyboard navigation and shortcuts</a> resources for Windows, macOS, iOS, and web browsers.